StefansAI/TTL-6510-Computer/README.md

   <img src="docs/assets/images/page_14/procportmapping.png"/>
 </div>
 <br>
 The C64 uses a <a href="https://en.wikipedia.org/wiki/Programmable_Array_Logic">PAL</a> for chip select decoding.
-These were only one-time programmable, while the later developped <a href="https://en.wikipedia.org/wiki/Generic_Array_Logic">GAL</a> can be reprogrammed again and again.
+These were only one-time programmable, while the later developed <a href="https://en.wikipedia.org/wiki/Generic_Array_Logic">GAL</a> can be reprogrammed again and again.
 These GALs are still available and tools to <a href="https://www.microchip.com/en-us/development-tool/WinCUPL">compile</a> and <a href="https://www.amazon.com/dp/B0BFWKS53B">program</a>.
 <br>
 <div style="text-align: center;">
   <img src="docs/assets/images/page_14/wincupl.png"/>